temtum/lmdb-lib/README.md

 ### License info

-The `node-lmdb` code is licensed to you under the terms of the MIT license.
+The `lmdb-lib` code is licensed to you under the terms of the MIT license.
 LMDB itself is licensed under its own OpenLDAP public license (which is similarly permissive).

 Usage
 -----